There are three categories of membership in the Cancer Center: Full, Associate and Affiliate.

 - New Research Program areas and services are developed by the Cancer Center to complement existing cancer research and clinical resources, as well as to promote areas of new research.

 - The Cancer Center’s Shared Resources exist for the benefit of the cancer-relevant research conducted by member investigators.
 The shared resources are reviewed regularly for ways to strengthen and improve their service to members, as well as to expand into new services as technologies advance.

 - The Cancer Center strives for the highest quality of clinical care by promoting multidisciplinary diagnostic, treatment and prevention services; by demonstrating and evaluating new management techniques; and by fostering the rapid clinical application of demonstrably useful methods of cancer management and prevention.

 - Teaching programs in pre-and post-doctoral fields related to cancer and in the allied health professions are encouraged and fostered in order to train the professional and technical personnel necessary to attack the cancer problem nationally.

-- Active participation in CU Cancer Center programs by practicing health professionals in Denver and throughout the Rocky Mountain region is encouraged.
-Participation by such individuals fosters an integrated, cooperative community program of cancer research, treatment, and prevention and control outreach and education activities.
+- Active participation in Cancer Center Programs by practicing health professionals in Denver and throughout Colorado and the surrounding region is encouraged.
+Participation fosters an integrated, cooperative community of cancer research, treatment, prevention and control, community engagement and education activities.